leonidg/gitdoc/Git.md

           name = Jane Doe
           email = jane.doe@example.com
    ```

+Before we go on, please note that since all we did is edit `~/.gitconfig`, these decisions can always be changed.
+If you decide that you prefer a different editor, you can always rerun `git config --global core.editor` or edit the file by hand.
+Same with colors, name, email, and so on.

 ### Your first repository

 Once you have configured Git, you should set up something called a "repository."
-A repository is just a place for Git to store data.
+A _repository_ is just a place for Git to store data.
 It basically corresponds to a "project."
 Separate projects should probably have separate repositories.
 In practice, it will just correspond to some directory (i.e. folder) on your computer.

 Repositories are totally self-sufficient.
 They totally contain everything Git needs to work with them.
-You can move them around on your hard disk, put them on a flash disk, email them to people, and everything will work just as before (there are a few very specific exceptions, but we can talk about them later).
+You can move them around on your hard disk, put them on a flash disk, email them to people, and everything will work just as before.
+The only requirement is that the people you share the repository with have Git installed.
+Additionally, nothing you added in `~/.gitconfig` will be included (that's why it's the "global" configuration file).
+As you'll see soon, there is an analogous _local_ (i.e. per-repository) configuration that you can do as well.
+If you make local configurations, those will get shared with anyone you share the repository with.

 To start, we'll create an empty repository.
 If you already have a project that you would like to start using Git with, I recommend waiting to finish this document before trying.
 That way, you can try changing, moving, and deleting files, and generally play around without worrying about losing real data.